danja/analog-computer/README.md

 ### Status

+*More detailed notes can be found on the [DevLog](https://github.com/danja/analog-computer/blob/master/devlog.md)*

 **2020-12-09**

 Made some tweaks to design/front panel, decided it'd be a good idea to include a Summing Junction input on the summers.

 Started a [links page](links.md).

 **2020-12-08**